mam1/Pcon/README.md

 **If a character is not found** the code checks to see if the the cogs have sent any messages.
 It also checks for a change in the day of the week.
 It reloads the schedule buffer as necessary. (see schedules below)

 Because the command processor is implemented by a state machine there is a lot of flexibility in they way tokens can be entered.
-Entering a '?' will display the current state of the fsm and a list of commands and tokens (INT for a integer and STR for a quoted string) that are valid in that state.
+Entering a '?' will display the current state of the command fsm and a list of commands and tokens (INT for a integer and STR for a quoted string) that are valid in that state.
 Tokens can be entered individually or strung together.
 If the fsm requires additional information a prompt will be displayed, however the main loop will not wait for input.
 ####Command processor functions:
 * name channels
 * manually control channel state